grand-caimen/geckoV2/README.md

 # geckoV2

-Welcome to HouzSit.
+Welcome to **HouzSit**.
 Our goal was to create an uber-like scheduled service that people can use to have certain tasks completed while they are out of town.
 The app is an angular front-end with a node/express webserver and a persistent PostgreSQL database.

 ## Installation